You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 In our experience, whitelisting UGC from creator pages is often a lower-cost and more flexible way to add this lever to your account than starting with big influencer packages.

-Creator pricing will always vary based on niche, demand, and experience, but across our network of 525+ creators, we’ve seen a general price range of $150 - $400 for 30 days, with some offering discounts at 60 and 90 days.
+Creator pricing will always vary based on niche, demand, and experience, but across our network of 525+ creators, we have seen a general price range of $150 to $400 for 30 days, with some offering discounts at 60 and 90 days.

 In contrast, many influencers charge either a percentage of ad spend or $1,000+ for 30 days of whitelisting.